 (Book 1: The Queen’s Poisoner, Book 2: The Thief’s Daughter, Book 3: The King’s Traitor, Prequel: The Maid’s War)

 I would start here because it’s by far my most popular and best selling series.
 My publisher thinks this series is my best work as well.
 I’ll let you decide that for yourself!
 Although the events of The Maid’s War happens before The Queen’s Poisoner, I still recommend reading it after King’s Traitor.
 It can be read first, however.
 It won’t give away spoilers for the first 3 books.

 There are several more books coming in the Kingfountain series (Book 4: The Hollow Crown, Book 5: The Silent Shield, and Book 6: The Forsaken Throne, and another prequel, The Poisoner’s Enemy).
 I recommend saving these next books until after you have read The Legends of Muirwood (for reasons I won’t explain due to spoilers!).
 If you can hold off even longer, read Whispers of Mirrowen too as well.
 Just trust me.
 Then you can pick up the next batch.
 I also recommend reading the other prequel, The Poisoner’s Enemy (which tells Ankarette’s backstory) after book 6.
 In other words, read them in the order they were published, not chronologically according to plotline.
-The last Kingfountain story is contained in the Winter 2018 issue of my e-zine Deep Magic, and tells what happens to Ankarette before Queen’s Poisoner.
+The last Kingfountain story is called the Poisoner’s Revenge.

 #2: The Legends of Muirwood trilogy